-Code excution#
+Code execution#

-The {exec}
+The exec

-directive allows executing code directly in the browser.
+directive allows executing code from the browser.

 create table countries (